Wisconsin Sea Grant Advisory Council

-The council is appointed by the UW-Madison chancellor.
-Consisting of state leaders from academia, state and local government, industry and the public, the council brings a wide variety of viewpoints to the program and helps ensure the program’s accountability to Sea Grant constituencies.
+The council is appointed by the University of Wisconsin-Madison chancellor.
+Consisting of state leaders from academia; state, local and tribal government; industry; and the public, the council brings a wide variety of viewpoints to the program and helps ensure the program’s accountability to Sea Grant constituencies.
 The council meets two to three times a year.
-Council members are also always invited to attend pre-proposal and proposal review panel meetings.
+Council members are also always invited to attend research pre-proposal and proposal review panel meetings.

-James P. Hurley (ex-officio), director, UW Sea Grant, University of Wisconsin-Madison
+Christy Remucal (ex-officio), interim director, UW Sea Grant, University of Wisconsin-Madison

-Sharon Cook, owner of Sharon D. Cook, LLC, Milwaukee, Wis.
+Sharon Cook, owner of Sharon D. Cook, LLC, Milwaukee

 Michael Friis, program manager, Wisconsin Coastal Management Program, Madison, Wis.

 Russell Green, Great Lakes regional coordinator, Wisconsin Shipwreck Coast National Marine Sanctuary, Sheboygan, Wis.

 H. J. (Bud) Harris, professor emeritus, Natural and Applied Sciences, University of Wisconsin-Green Bay

 Al House, former president, Apostle Islands Sport Fisherman’s Association, Washburn, Wis.

 J. Val Klump, former senior director and associate dean of research, School of Freshwater Sciences, University of Wisconsin-Milwaukee